 What is the answer to Can guinea pigs eat cabbage?
-The answer is yes.
 Although many cavies love the flavor of cabbage, it is high in water content and relatively low in nutritional value.
 Therefore, although you can feed your cavy cabbage, you should only do so on rare occasions.
 You can feed them two to three small leaves of dark green cabbage, like savoy or Tuscan cabbage, or one leaf of pak choi, or Chinese cabbage, once a week.
 Red cabbage may also be safe, but this is greatly disputed among pet owners.

+The answer is yes, guinea pigs can eat cabbage.
 Although many guinea pigs may enjoy cabbage, it can be dangerous to your cavy in large quantities.
 Too much cabbage may cause an upset stomach, gas, diarrhea, and bloat in your guinea pig.
 This can make for an uncomfortable and an unhappy pet.
 Cabbage can also give your guinea pig’s urine a strong smell.
 Therefore, although guinea pigs eat cabbage, it is probably best for your pet to eat other vegetables most of the time.
 When feeding your cavy cabbage, pay attention to how well they digest it.
 If there are any changes from your guinea pig’s normal digestion, you should probably reduce the amount of cabbage given or avoid it entirely.

 Some guinea pigs will absolutely love cabbage, while others may not enjoy the flavor.
 Therefore, your cavy may not eat cabbage because of their personal preferences, although it is generally safe for them to do so.
 It may be a delicious treat for some guinea pigs, while others may prefer other vegetables.